Tony Hawk: Other ventures

+Hawk hosted a weekly radio show on Sirius XM from 2004 to 2019 called "Tony Hawk's Demolition Radio".
+In 2021, Hawk partnered with fellow skateboarder and former SiriusXM host Jason Ellis for the weekly podcast "Hawk vs. Wolf".

 In 2002, Hawk started a show tour featuring freestyle motocross, skateboarding, and BMX.
 It started in Las Vegas and went on to 31 cities around the U.S. and eventually to Six Flags amusement parks.

-Amusement park rides

 A series of amusement park rides known as Tony Hawk's Big Spin were built in three Six Flags parks in 2007 and 2008.
 The ride was originally billed as the "Tony Hawk experience" and was designed to have the look and feel of a giant red-and-black skatepark.
 It offered a full "extreme sports" experience, with monitors in the queue lines displaying highlights of the history of action sports and a large spinning Tony Hawk figure crowning the ride.
-In 2010 Six Flags cancelled its license and the rides were renamed to Pandemonium.
-The ride at Six Flags Discovery Kingdom was moved to Six Flags Mexico in 2012 to make way for a new ride known as Superman: Ultimate Flight.
+In 2010, Six Flags cancelled its license and the rides were renamed to Pandemonium.
+The ride at Six Flags Discovery Kingdom was moved to Six Flags Mexico in 2012.
 Additionally, a water park ride called Tony Hawk's Half pipe (renamed The Half pipe in 2011) was opened at Six Flags America in Bowie, Maryland.

-RIDE Channel

-In January 2012, Hawk launched the YouTube channel "RIDE Channel".
-In the welcome video, Hawk explained: